Wade Building

 The Wade Building is a historic commercial building located at 231 Central Avenue in Hot Springs, Arkansas.

 Description and history

 It is a four-story masonry structure, built out of brick, with a dressed stone facade.
-The ground floor has a commercial storefront, with recessed entrance and plate glass windows sheltered by an awning.
+The ground floor has a commercial storefront, with a recessed entrance and plate glass windows sheltered by an awning.
 The upper floors' bays have windows that decrease in size and level of decoration, with a modillioned cornice and balustraded parapet at the top.
 The building was designed by the firm of Thompson, Sanders & Ginocchio, and is a well-proportioned example of Classical Revival architecture.

 The building was listed on the National Register of Historic Places on December 22, 1982.